Online Cook

 Tips & Tricks (5)

-Lightly toast the graham cracker crumbs in a dry skillet for 2-3 minutes before folding into the batter to intensify their flavor and prevent them from becoming soggy during baking.
+Lightly toast your graham cracker crumbs in a dry skillet for 2-3 minutes before folding into the batter to intensify their flavor and prevent the cake from becoming overly dense.

 Fire Icon